wasimbaig/espcap/README.md

 ## Installation

 1. Install Wireshark for your OS.</li>
-2. Install pyshark, trollius, and the Elasticsearch client for Python with pip:
+2. Install Pyshark, trollius, and the Elasticsearch client for Python with pip:
 <pre>
 pip uninstall pyshark
 pip install pyshark==0.3.5